grahamhaug/PARSE/Sulfoxides_from_Sulfinates_CarboxylicAcids/Carboxylic_Acids/README.md

 - Splits multicomponents, removes bad FGs, removes SMILES with nonzero net charge, removes SMILES with MW > 1000.
 - Performs SMARTS substructure search to confirm each structure contains exactly one Carboxylic Acid (structures with multiple CAs are stored separately)
 - Batches the above operations to not crash local PCs due to memory when working with large datasets (tested up to ~5 million structures)
+- Has dependencies for functions in Functions_for_Parsing.py
 - Returns a .csv file containing canonical SMILES for non-duplicate structures with a single valid Carboxylic Acid substructure
-- Has dependencies for functions in Functions_for_Parsing.py
+- Output .csv SMILES combined with selected sulfinate SMILES to generate decarboxysulfoxidation-accessible sulfoxides